 - Some types of changes to your home will increase the energy consumption of your home and reduce the Home Energy Improvement Bonus you may be eligible for: Switching from electricity to natural gas space or hot water heating systems, adding a new gas fireplace, adding new window or door openings, or expanding the size of your home.

 - Energy improvements that are not bonus eligible but improve the efficiency of your home will still be factored into the bonus rebate amount.
 For example, draftproofing, insulation upgrades under the eligibility threshold, solar hot water, and other upgrades will all improve the efficiency of your home and help boost your rebate amount

-To get started: Schedule an EnerGuide home evaluation with a Program-Qualified Energy Advisor.
+To get started: Schedule an pre-upgrade EnerGuide home evaluation with a Program-Qualified Energy Advisor.
 The energy advisor will provide you with recommendations to improve the energy efficiency of your home and help you determine which upgrade options are bonus-eligible and what your bonus rebate is likely to be.

-* The Home Energy Improvement Bonus amount is calculated as $20 multiplied by the percentage reduction in your home’s EnerGuide rating (in gigajoules per year, or GJ/year) between your pre- and post-retrofit EnerGuide home evaluation.
+* The Home Energy Improvement Bonus amount is calculated as $20 multiplied by the percentage reduction in your home’s EnerGuide rating (in gigajoules per year, or GJ/year) between your pre- and post-upgrade EnerGuide home evaluation.
 Three eligible upgrades are required.
 To see an example of how the rebate is calculated, see How does the Home Energy Improvement Bonus Work?

 **This Home Energy Improvement Bonus range is provided as an average range of rebates.
 The actual rebate you will receive will depend upon a wide range of factors.